ink1ing/laziest-brow/README.md

 ## Troubleshooting
 - Seeing "ERR_FILE_NOT_FOUND" after typing `/term`?
   - That’s Chrome trying `file:///term`.
-The extension adds a fallback to redirect to DuckDuckGo.
+The extension adds a fallback to redirect to Bing.
 If you still see it, ensure the extension is enabled and reloaded.
 - Nothing happens on non-Google search pages?
   - The primary interception targets Google results pages.
 Address bar inputs still work via the `tabs.onUpdated` fallback for slash; other prefixes are handled when the search provider is Google or when Chrome yields a standard navigation URL.
 - ChatGPT input not auto-filled?